IntelLabs/nlp-architect/docs/_sources/installation.rst.txt

 The NLP Architect requires **Python 3.6+** running on a Linux* or UNIX-based OS (like Mac OS).
 We recommend using the library with Ubuntu 16.04+.
+We recommand installing basic OS compilers and python development packages.

 Before installing the library make sure you has the most recent packages listed below: